-Are you thinking of creating a YouTube profile as creating a marketing channel specifically for your business?
-It should educate just as much as entertain viewers: most fully watched videos on YouTube fall under the range of five minutes long.
+Creating a Successful YouTube Channel should educate just as much as entertain viewers.
+Most fully watched videos on YouTube fall under the range of five minutes long.
 Keep in mind that the best way to feature your product or service will be to demonstrate it at work.
-Marketing content stays fresh when presented in a variety of different formats: experiment with creating how-to videos, conducting lighthearted interviews and product reviews, or even a vlog format that features your product.
+Marketing content stays fresh when presented in a variety of different formats.
+Experiment with creating how-to videos, conducting lighthearted interviews and product reviews, or even a vlog format that features your product.

 1. Build a recognizable brand

 At the outset of creating a new business channel, avoid the tendency to cover many topics within a single video.
 Creating content around a single topic or keyword will make it easier to optimize the searchability of your site.
 Once closed captions are added to the video, YouTube can more easily recognize focused keywords to identify the video.
 Designing an eye-catching thumbnail and cover page for your company’s profile goes a long way: in some cases, the thumbnail can be the only visual cue a viewer encounters before deciding to view your profile or watch your video.

 2. Maximize the production value of your YouTube content

 The popularity of 21st-century media “influencers” is in part made possible by affordable and portable camera and lighting equipment.
 However, when a business is promoting a service or product, production value is not just about using a good camera.
 It is about getting a team of professionals to ensure that your brand is represented professionally and consistently.